 - Slowly

-Verbs for Describing Trends
+Verbs for Describing Financial Trends in Accounting English

-Verbs for Upward Trends
+Verbs for Upward Financial Trends:

 - Grow (grew)